3.6 Integration of young people in the labour market

 - improving qualifications: traineeships, training sessions, tripartite training agreements, apprenticeships for adults, scholarship for continuing education, co-founding post-university courses, founding the costs of exams and licences, training loans;

+The improvement of the labour market situation of young people is also largely due to the implementation of the Youth Guarantee Initiative.
 Implementation of the Youth Guarantee Initiative was launched in Poland in 2014.
 Among the addressees of the Youth Guarantee Initiative (Zaktualizowany Plan Realizacji Gwarancji dla Młodzieży) within Poland, four subgroups have been identified.
-The offering of the Initiative has been adjusted according to the subgroups needs:
+The offer of the Initiative has been adjusted according to the subgroups needs:

 - Persons aged 15 to 17 who are leaving school early – persons who neglect the schooling obligation (under 16 years old) or the educational obligation (under 18 years old).